Guilherme "Bill" Cardoso: Scorpion EV

 In 2021, during the COVID-19 pandemic lockdown, Cardoso founded Scorpion-EV, a company focused on producing high-performance electric vehicles and EV conversion kits.

 In 2023, Cardoso received the inaugural SEMA Best Engineered Vehicle of the Year Award for the '23 Cobra Venom.
 This electric vehicle conversion car was designed to showcase Scorpion EV's Venom conversion kit, which simplifies the process of converting internal combustion engine vehicles to electric power.
 The award, presented at the SEMA Show, recognizes excellence in vehicle engineering and highlights the growing importance of EV technology in the automotive industry.
 The '23 Cobra Venom was celebrated for its innovation and ability to inspire engineers and builders to explore new possibilities in vehicle design and electrification.

 Creative Farms

-Founded by Cardoso in 2020, Creative Farms grows Chardonnay grapes in beautiful wine country in California.
-The farm also grows olives, avocados, oranges, lemons, and grapefruits.
-All product is grown without pesticides following organic practices to offer wineries locally grown products.
+Cardoso founded Creative Farms in 2020.
+Creative Farms grows Chardonnay grapes, olives, avocados, oranges, lemons, and pomegranates in California.
+All of the products are organic and grown without pesticides.